 terminationDate (DateTime).

-With the attribute function, nominal and real functions of a space layer are dependent on the Thematic layer and can be described as proposed in a CodeList.
-The creationDate and terminationDate attributes can be used to describe the chronology of the layer.
-The points of time refer to real world times.
+With the property function, nominal and real functions of a space layer are dependent on the Thematic layer and can be described as proposed in a CodeList.
+The creationDate and terminationDate properties can be used to describe the chronology of the layer.